Operated by volunteers. Not officially endorsed or supported. Join us at no charge.

 Join the HPAA online discussion forums that suit your situation:

-(You can join the HPAA if you were formerly a regular, direct employee of Hewlett-Packard, HP Inc, or Hewlett Packard Enterprise– or have a defined retirement or termination date.
-Thanks to the HPAA's Supporting Members, there is no charge to join the HPAA)
+(You can join the HPAA If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving.
+No charge, thanks to HPAA's Supporting Members join the HPAA)

-▪ US Finance Forum.
-Discuss US personal finance issues -- such as Social Security and stock -- from an ex-HP perspective.
+▪ Finance Group for updates and Q-and-A forum on U.S. personal finance issues -- such as Social Security, pensions, and stock -- from an ex-HP/HPE perspective.